Skip to main content

 Of 208 waivers in the 2025 report, 93 were 7-day suspensions, 47 were $7,000 monetary penalties, 27 were 1-day suspensions, 21 were $1,000 monetary penalties, and 10 were $3,000 monetary penalties.
 The remaining 10 were 2- or 3-day suspensions.

 That distribution tells you two things.
 First, enforcement concentrates on the $7,000 tier (minors contraventions) and the $1,000 tier (SIR training, service area violations).
 The $3,000 middle tier shows up less often.
-Second, suspensions outnumber monetary penalties roughly 2:1 among licensees who accept waivers.
-The economics behind that choice are covered in the minors enforcement report.
+Second, suspensions outnumber monetary penalties about five to three among licensees who accept waivers.
+The economics behind that choice are covered in the minors enforcement record.

 The enforcement heat map shows where these penalties land geographically.
 White Rock, small highway towns, and tourist corridors produce enforcement rates per licence many times higher than Vancouver.